graphhopper/graphhopper/README.md

 ### Warning

-Highly Alpha and even the simple tests do not pass but already good enough for prototyping
+Highly Alpha but already good enough for various use cases

 ### License